rjeschke/weel/weel.md

 3. Anonymous closure function calls:

-    These work exactly like stack calls (because they are stack calls) but a different invoker method is used which registes the function on the virtual function stack.
+    These work exactly like stack calls (because they are stack calls) but a different invoker method is used which registers the function on the virtual function stack.

 4. Type bound functions: